JankowiakOskar/money-transfer-memoriser/README.md

-# Money Transfer Memoriser VANILLA JS
+# Money Transfer Memoriser

 Money transfer memoriser is an application that is used to save bank transfers.
-All wrote in Vanilla JS / Local Storage /
+All wrote in Vanilla JS / Local Storage
 Local storage was used to keep in memory transfers.

 # How to use